A 21 DAY DEVOTIONAL

 “Holy, holy, holy is the Lord Almighty; the whole earth is full of his glory.”
 Is.
 6:3

-Hallowed is just a fancy word for “holy.”
+Hallowed is a fancy word for “holy.”
 We often associate holiness with a lack of sinful behaviors, which isn’t wrong, but that’s not even the half of it.
 Holiness is a uniquely attractive perfection of God’s character.
+His impressiveness and grandeur.
 The Scriptures speak of the beautiful splendor of His holiness (1 Chronicles 16:29), a quality that’s meant to inspire worship from God’s people.

 Prayer for today: Ask God to capture your heart with the beauty of His holiness, and may we all be transformed by His holy love.